Draconov/Atom-Shooter/README.md

 The web workflow deploys the `web/` directory to GitHub Pages.
 The Windows workflow builds `Atom-Shooter.exe`, and the Android workflow builds `Atom-Shooter.apk`.

 Both binary workflows use the version from `package.json` and update the matching GitHub Release without deleting the other platform's asset.

-## Project scope

-This is a newly written remake based on inspection of the original Android game and a user-supplied reference APK.

-The repository does not distribute the original APK, recovered source code, extracted music, or copied proprietary artwork.
-The code, UI, graphics, effects, and synthesized audio in this project are newly created for the remake.

 ## Developer